Skip to content

 Headings

 Think of headings as headlines in a newspaper that contain the title of the topic.
-Google Docs provides a way to add headings to the document in terms of heading levels such as heading 1, heading 2, heading 3, etc.
+Google Docs provides a way to add headings to a document, organized by heading levels such as Heading 1, Heading 2, Heading 3, etc.

 Sometimes headings are misused to create a particular style; however, these heading levels help assistive technologies scan a document.
-Using them for only an aesthetic purpose confuses the organization of the information.
+Using them solely for aesthetic purposes confuses the organization of the information.

 Use appropriate heading levels without skipping the levels when organizing a document.
 For example, heading 2 should follow heading 1, heading 3 should follow heading 2, and so on.